Stockworker

 F1 Experience consistent with the post in a commercial farm situation, research or teaching sector

-F2 Experience in research activities
+F2 Experience in research or teaching activities

 Dimensions